Mary I: Birth and family

-Mary was born on 18 February 1516 at the Palace of Placentia in Greenwich, England.
-She was the only child of King Henry VIII and his first wife, Catherine of Aragon, to survive infancy.
+Mary was born on 18 February 1516 at the Palace of Placentia in Greenwich, England, the only child of King Henry VIII and his first wife, Catherine of Aragon, to survive infancy.
 Before Mary, her mother had three miscarriages and stillbirths and one short-lived son, Henry, Duke of Cornwall.

 Mary was baptised into the Catholic faith at the Church of the Observant Friars in Greenwich three days after her birth.
 Her godparents included Lord Chancellor Thomas Wolsey; her great-aunt Catherine, Countess of Devon; and Agnes Howard, Duchess of Norfolk.
 Henry VIII's first cousin once removed, Margaret Pole, Countess of Salisbury, stood sponsor for Mary's confirmation, which was conducted immediately after the baptism.
 The following year, Mary became a godmother herself when she was named as one of the sponsors of her cousin Frances Brandon.

+At birth, Mary was initially placed in the care of her father's own former royal governess, Elizabeth Denton.

 In 1520, the Countess of Salisbury was appointed Mary's governess.

+The Countess of Salisbury was replaced by Amy Boleyn, who was Mary's governess between 1521 and 1525, when the Countess of Salisbury was reinstated in her office as Mary's governess.

 Sir John Hussey (later Lord Hussey) was her chamberlain from 1530, and his wife Lady Anne, daughter of George Grey, 2nd Earl of Kent, was one of Mary's attendants.